 Take a look at your app and conversion data.
 Select at least three events that have a healthy conversion rate and align most closely with your high value users.

 In May 2017, Google announced a new measurement program called App Attribution Partners.
-Regardless of which UAC campaign type you’re using, third-party tracking integration takes place automatically by one of seven providers, including AppsFlyer.
+Regardless of which UAC campaign type you’re using, third-party measurement integration takes place automatically by one of seven providers, including AppsFlyer.

 The introduction of this program has enabled a more efficient analysis of install discrepancies between AdWords and its attribution partners.
 It also facilitated the creation and configuration of conversions for advertisers, helping advertisers auto-map all their in-app events from their SDK in a single click.